Nicola Roxon: Minister for Health

 In February 2009, Roxon attempted to introduce legislation backing the alcopops tax increase into parliament.

 In 2010, Roxon aimed to introduce major health reform in Australia.
 She said the Government would hold a referendum on hospital reform even if the Senate rejected the idea.

 In 2012, Roxon was featured in the Australian Story television program in an episode entitled "Kicking The Habit", about her advocacy for plain cigarette packaging.

 Attorney-General

 Prime Minister Julia Gillard implemented a major change to her Cabinet on 14 December 2011.
 Roxon was promoted from Health and Ageing to become Australia's first woman to serve as Attorney-General.
 In a reshuffle announced on 2 March 2012, Roxon was given the additional portfolio of Emergency Management.
 She was sworn into that portfolio on 5 March.

 In May 2012, Attorney-General Roxon announced that the Australian Government would not approach the British Government to seek a pardon for Harry "Breaker" Morant because Morant and his two fellow officers did, in fact, kill unarmed prisoners and others during the Second Boer War.

 Resignation

 Roxon resigned as Attorney-General on 2 February 2013.
 She continued as a backbencher for the remainder of her term, and retired when the parliament was dissolved before the 2013 federal election.

+She was inducted onto the Victorian Honour Roll of Women in 2014.